 These visits for preventive care can be separate from other appointments.

 Well-Child Checkups: Birth to Age 2

 At every checkup, your child's doctor will look mostly for the same things:

 - Your baby's growth by measuring their head, weight, and height

 - Your baby's nourishment by talking about your baby's eating habits

 - Your baby's physical development and movement

-- Your baby's language development by listening to the sounds she makes and how she echoes sounds
+- Your baby's language development by listening to the sounds they make and how they echo sounds

-- Your baby's socialization by talking with you about how she responds to you and to other people she comes in contact with
+- Your baby's socialization by talking with you about how they respond to you and to other people they come in contact with

 - Your baby's safety at home, away from home, and in the car